There are two primary grades of membership, full membership, and crew membership.

 copies can be purchased from the Secretary.
 A copy of the

-can be downloaded.
+Red Book can be viewed/downloaded.

 All monohull yachts race under VPRS (Velocity Prediction Rating System)